sedouard/eventful-node/README.md

 # Contributing

 This library is written in [typescript](http://typescriptlang.org) and as such contributions must be made in typescript.
-To make things easier, you can start this grunt watch task which will automatically validate and compile your typescript into javascript.
+To make things easier, you can start this grunt watch task which will automatically validate and compile your typescript from ./src/eventful-node.ts to javascript in ./lib/eventful-node.js.

 Please check the issues tab with 'help wanted' issues to contribute.